ftntcorecse/fos-api-prom-exporter/README.md

 * Clone this repo to a new project in an IDE of your choice.
 * Copy the **.env.example** file to a new file called simply **.env**
 * If multiple Fortigates are needed see the "FOS_EXTRA_HOST" lines in the .env.example file.
-* Create a read-only admin role in the FortiGate.
+* Create a read-only admin role on the target FortiGate(s).
-* Create a read-only API admin using the role above, and record the API key.
+* On that same FortiGate, create a read-only API admin using the role above, and record the API key.

+  * Make sure to setup the trusted host IP if this a production deployment.
 * Replace the **FOS_API_KEY** value in the **.env** file with the new API key.
 * Replace the **FOS_HOST** value to the FortiGate that will be monitored

     * If the FortiGate is using any other port than 443 for the admin GUI, this value needs to reflect that.
+    * **host:port** format is always preferred -- otherwise port 443 is assumed.

 * Start **app.py**
 * Confirm the Prometheus exporter is alive on the HTTP port by opening it with a browser